junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 2013

-> in the heading by striking by striking “locally-grown” and inserting “locally- and regionally-grown”,
+> in the heading by striking “locally-grown” and inserting “locally- and regionally-grown”,

 | | |
 |---|---|